 Up to 45 Points of Appraisal Institute continuing education (CE) credit may be earned for participating in the Leadership Development and Advisory Council conference.
 Please refer to Regulation No. 10: Continuing Education for more details.
 CE will be granted at the end of the conference, after full participation is documented.

-For additional information about the Leadership Development & Advisory Council, contact Evan Williams or Scott Brody.
+For additional information about the Leadership Development & Advisory Council, contact Scott Brody.